montyanderson/bat/README.md

 *bat* is an always-on, decentralised network  hosted on the [Ethereum](https://www.ethereum.org/) blockchain.
 Users can browse an autonomous, unrestricted web, free of censorship, tracking or authority.
 Creators can publish content without needing to be themselves a host, or be responsible for delivery.

+## Disclaimer

+*bat* is a hobby project written by a hobiest.
+There *will* be bugs, and no warranty is provided.

 ## Browsing the bat

 * [Install geth and bat-node](#install)